 Different people ultimately engage with their energy in different ways, and thus the most important solution to combing energy and smart technologies is an agnostic one.
 Users want to save money, but they want to do it on their own terms, by taking the power back into their hands.

 With the flood of new smart technology, it’s crucial to consider the value of an agnostic platform.
-And at carbonTRACK, we believe there’s no one-size-fits-all in the smart home industry.
+And at carbonTRACK, we strongly feel that in the smart home world, a one-size-fits-all approach just doesn't make sense.

-The rapid evolution of smart technology has – inevitably – given rise to several solutions from an endless array of providers to help make running your business or looking after your home simpler and more cost efficient.
+The quick rise of smart technology has – inevitably – given rise to several solutions from an endless array of providers to help make running your business or looking after your home easier and economically sound.
 You can now choose to solve different home automation problems with tailored solutions from many different providers instead of needing to stick with a single brand.

 While a lot of home automation products or brands may offer the similar services (voice activation, controlling lighting, controlling home automation), the specificities can differ widely.